Shadow of the Colossus

 The Invisible Lands

 A number of the inaccessible squares are empty, save for collision data.
 One example is quadrant H8.
-Almost all of this square is solid and walkable.
-Wander can run around the entire area, but will freeze when he ventures too far south.
-The elevation is much lower than the ground level (-121 metres) of the used quadrants, sitting at the surface of the ocean.
+Almost all of this square is solid, meaning most of it can be walked on, but Wander will freeze when he ventures too far south.
+The elevation is much lower than the ground level (-121 meters) of the used quadrants, sitting at the surface of the ocean.
 In the northeast corner of the quadrant, a large blue triangle and a floating mountain can still be seen.

 J8 - another blue square this time with 16 odd blue triangles at its far east side.
-These blue squares have no collision detection (unlike D8 and H8) and are surrounded by freeze barriers, that is if Wander ventures too close he will freeze but the camera is still moveable.
+These blue squares have no collision detection (unlike D8 and H8) and all cause Wander to freeze if he ventures too close, though the camera can still be moved.

 Nearby the dam floats a rocky mountain with a hole that resembles a cave entrance.